 PM / PMO Lessons Learned

 Project Management Institute (PMI) Project Management Body of Knowledge (PMBOK) describes lessons learned as the knowledge and insights obtained from the process of performing project activities.
 Formal lessons learned sessions, with all project team participants, are usually conducted during the project close-out phase.
-Though, lessons learned may be also be collected at any point during the project’s life cycle including Project Health Checks.
+Though, lessons learned are collected at any point during the project’s life cycle, including Project Health Checks.

 Lessons learned typically consists of the policies, procedures, and processes viewed as essential for ensuring the successful delivery of projects within PMI and PM / PMO guidelines and recognized best practices.
-Utilization and assimilation of lessons learned includes distribution to appropriate stakeholders, identification of activities that will be taken as a result of the lesson learned, and follow-up initiatives to ensure successful integration with enterprise PM / PMO policies, procedures, and processes.
+Utilization and assimilation of lessons learned include distribution to appropriate stakeholders, identification of activities as a result of the lesson learned, and follow-up initiatives to ensure successful integration with enterprise PM / PMO policies, procedures, and processes.

-The objectives of documenting project management lessons learned is to share and use knowledge derived from experience to:
+The objectives of documenting project management lessons learned are to share and use knowledge derived from experience to:

 - Encourage continual repetition of desirable (effective and efficient) project outcomes.